marcel-dempers/docker-development-youtube-series/kubernetes/persistentvolume/readme.md

-# Persisted Volumes Demo
+# Persistent Volumes Demo

 ## Container Storage

 By default containers store their data on the file system like any other process.
-Container file system is temporary and not persisted during container restarts When container is recreated, so is the file system
+Container file system is temporary and not persistent during container restarts When container is recreated, so is the file system